zoten/elixir-for-a-better-world/README.md

  * [Crisis Heroes](https://www.crisisheroes.com/) ♡ free community platform where you can offer or seek help
  * [Glific](https://glific.org/) ([repo](https://github.com/glific/glific)) ♡ An open source, two-way communication platform for NGOs to chat & uplift lakhs of lives at the same time
  * [Proca](https://proca.app/) ([repo](https://github.com/fixthestatusquo/proca-server/tree/main/proca)) ♡ An universal Progressive Campaigning action tool for JAM stack apps

-### Climate change and sustainability

- * [Sero](https://sero.life/) ♡ private company leveraging nerves to build iot for intelligent energy control and optimization as part of decarbonising homes in the UK

 ### Working culture